Last updated 18th July, 2025

 Let's get started!

-The average cost to replace a radiator is typically around £200 for a traditional double panel radiator.
-The price varies depending on quality andsize of the radiator, whether any brackets need to be changed and how much pipework is required.
+The price varies depending on the quality and size of the radiator, whether any brackets need to be changed, and how much pipework is required.

-There are several types of radiator available:
+There are several types of radiators available:

-Standard radiators come in various sizes to suit different sized rooms.
+Standard radiators come in various sizes to suit different-sized rooms.
 A 500mm x 600mm double radiator costs on average £30-£40, a TRV (thermostatic radiator valve) costs between £10-£30 depending on style and brand and labour will cost around £20-£25 per hour.

 Vertical radiators are tall radiators which have become fashionable in more modern homes.
 An average vertical radiator of 1800mm x 464mm costs approximately £250-£450 for a single flat panel design.

 Designer radiators feature a wide range of designs, shapes and concepts.
 They range from traditional cast iron to modern mirror radiators, horizontal and vertical, rectangular, oval and wave designs.
 Prices range from £100 to more than £1,000.
+When replacing a radiator, it is important to ensure the new unit is set at the same flow rate as the previous one to maintain the system's overall efficiency and performance.

 What else can affect the cost of radiators?

-Aside from the type of radiators available there is a variety of materials that radiators are constructed from.
+Aside from the type of radiators available, there is a variety of materials that radiators are constructed from.
 Some heat more quickly while others retain residual heat for longer.

 Stainless steel, aluminium, copper, and cast-iron radiators come in an array of modern, designer, traditional and bespoke designs.